Nurse Retention Strategies and Resources

 As you pursue nurse retention strategies, establish professional governance committees that include direct-care nurses.
 Ensure that these committees are empowered to create and sustain flexible staffing approaches.
 And for times when staffing standards are not met, identify the high-value care that should be prioritized.

-Featured resources
+Featured Resources

-Give nurses a voice
+Give Nurses a Voice

 When nurses have a seat at the table alongside organization leaders, they have an opportunity to design processes that align with organizational values and benefit team members and patients.
 Ask yourself, how clearly does your organization articulate its values?
 How well do team members incorporate these values when making decisions?
 How empowered do they feel to make important decisions?